De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Temperature dependence

-and $g(\bar{z}) = \left( \frac{2\pi T}{\theta_{0}}\right)^2\frac{1}{\bar{z}^3}\left( \bar{z} - \frac{4\pi \theta_{0}}{B}\right)$, and a first maximum in the temperature dependence of Eq. (\ref{Rosc}) occurs at $\frac{\theta_{0}}{T_{\mathrm{peak}}} \bar{z} = \pi$ which reads
+and $g(\bar{z}) = \left( \frac{2\pi T}{\theta_{0}}\right)^2\frac{1}{\bar{z}^3}\left( \bar{z} - \frac{4\pi \theta_{0}}{\omega_{\mathrm{B}}}\right)$, and a first maximum in the temperature dependence of Eq. (\ref{Rosc}) occurs at $\frac{\theta_{0}}{T_{\mathrm{peak}}} \bar{z} = \pi$ which reads

+We note that as a result of a summation over the Matsubara frequency an oscillation of the dHvA oscillations amplitude with the inverse temperature of the hybridization $\theta$ appears, which can be observed in Eq. (\ref{Rosc}).
+Some sums are oscillating some not.
+For example, a sum over the Landau levels is oscillating.
+To the best of our knowledge most sums over the Matsubara frequencies are not oscillating.

-Let us first discuss the case of relatively small magnetic fields, $4\pi\theta_{0}>B$.
-In particular, in Fig. (\ref{fig:fig4}) we plot $R(T)$ for $2\theta_{0} = B$.
+Let us first discuss the case of relatively small magnetic fields, $4\pi\theta_{0}>\omega_{\mathrm{B}}$.
+In particular, in Fig. (\ref{fig:fig4}) we plot $R(T)$ for $2\theta_{0} = \omega_{\mathrm{B}}$.
 The position of the peak defined in Eq. (\ref{peak1}) can be approximated to be

-To justife our approximation, we plot $\propto \cos\left( \frac{\theta_{0}}{T} \right)$ together with $R(T)$ in Fig. (\ref{fig:fig4}).
+To justify our approximation, we plot $\propto \cos\left( \frac{\theta_{0}}{T} \right)$ together with $R(T)$ in Fig. (\ref{fig:fig4}).
 The approximation Eq. (\ref{Rosc}) works well in the vicinity of the peak, away from it one has to include more terms to make sure the function is positive-definite.
-As a proof of principle, when the parameter $\frac{2\theta_{0}}{B}$ increases, the amplitude of Eq. (\ref{Rosc}) exponentially decreases due to the decaying $e^{-4\pi \frac{\theta_{0}}{B}}$ term, however, with that more oscillation cycles appear.
-For example, see Fig. (\ref{fig:fig5}) for the plot for $\frac{2\theta_{0}}{B} = 3$, where the position of the peak is consistent with analytical predictions Eq. (\ref{peak2}).
-In addition, we analytically found that $R(T_{\mathrm{peak}}) \approx 2 e^{-\frac{4\pi \theta_{0}}{B}}$, which is indeed plotted in Fig. (\ref{fig:fig4}) and in the left plot in Fig. (\ref{fig:fig5}).
-Non-zero temperature expression for the magnetization reads as
+As a proof of principle, when the parameter $\frac{2\theta_{0}}{\omega_{\mathrm{B}}}$ increases, the amplitude of Eq. (\ref{Rosc}) exponentially decreases due to the decaying $e^{-4\pi \frac{\theta_{0}}{\omega_{\mathrm{B}}}}$ term, however, with that more oscillation cycles appear.
+For example, see Fig. (\ref{fig:fig5}) for the plot for $\frac{2\theta_{0}}{\omega_{\mathrm{B}}} = 3$, where the position of the peak is consistent with analytical predictions Eq. (\ref{peak2}).

+Let us estimate the height of the peak at $T_{\mathrm{peak}} = \frac{\theta_{0}}{\pi}$.
+Numerics suggest, see Fig. (\ref{fig:fig4}), that the peak has a value of almost $e^{-\frac{4\pi\theta_{0}}{\omega_{\mathrm{B}}}}$, let us show it is indeed the case.
+We found it convenient to not perform the steepest descent for this task, but rather do the following transformations after application of the Poisson summation formula,

+now goes our approximation, because $\cosh(z)$ has a minimum at $z=0$ (reminiscent of steepest descent approximation made above), $e^{z}\sim 1+z$ in the vicinity of $z=0$.
+We then write